askarby/blog/README.md

 **Pro-tip**: You can get additional information about available [scripts](#scripts) by consulting the [Scripts](#scripts)-section below!

+### VCS guide-lines

+All commit messages, made to this project, are to follow the conventions set by [Conventional Commits][conventional-commits].

+Linting has been configured on the `pre-commit` [Git hook][git-hooks], hence you shouldn't be able to break these conventions, unless you commit with the `--no-verify`-flag (which is highly discouraged).

+(yes, initial commits of this repository didn't follow these guide-lines, hence you'll see some commit messages that did not follow these conventions, but these are limited to early commits in the repository)

 ### Tooling

 This blog uses the following libraries and tools (not a complete list, by any means):